-We have been awarded the Queen’s Anniversary Prize for Higher and Further Education on eight occasions.
+We have been awarded the Queen’s Anniversary Prize for Higher and Further Education on seven occasions.

 This was for our work in strengthening global cyber security, for Northern Ireland's Comprehensive Cancer Services programme and for world-class achievement in green chemistry, environmental research, palaeoecology, shared education and law.

 Queen's University currently holds a prestigious Athena Swan Silver Award.
 The University also holds 15 Departmental Awards (3 Gold, 6 Silver and 6 Bronze).

 The Advance HE Athena Swan Charter is used internationally as a framework to support the advancement of gender equality within higher education and research.
 The Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
 Queen's University Belfast has been a member of the Athena Swan Charter since its formation in 2005.